oreluk/oreluk.github.io/_pages/talks.md

 {% include base_path %}

 # 2023
-* Defense and Aerospace Test and Analysis Workshop 2023. *Bayesian Optimal Experimental Designs for High-Dimensional Physics-based Models*.
+* Defense and Aerospace Test and Analysis Workshop 2023. *A Bayesian Optimal Experimental Design for High-Dimensional Physics-based Models*.
 (Invited)
 * SIAM Computational Science and Engineering 23. *Challenges in Bayesian Opitmal Experimental Design for High-dimensional Models*.
 (Invited)

 # 2022